-The total staff turnover across all industries (at the median) has decreased to 10.18% compared to 10.44% reported in 2015 and in the public sector it has decreased from 5.97% to 5.72% over the same period.
+The total staff turnover across all industries (at the median) has increased to 13.2% compared to 10.18% reported in 2016 and in the public sector it has increased to 7.60% from 5.72% over the same period.

-Voluntary turnover for Port Stephens Council for the year ending 30 June 2016 was 4.15%, which is within the target range of 10%.
+Voluntary turnover for Port Stephens Council for the year ending 30 June 2017 was 11.61%, which is slightly over the target range of 10% but explainable due to the destabilisation of amalgamation discussions across Local Government in New South Wales during the period.